ePages-de/epages-docs/_posts/2016/2016-03-31-ecommerce-barcamp-jena.md

 authors: ["Benjamin"]
 ---

-The [eCommerceCamp](http://www.ecommerce-camp.de) is an annual [BarCamp](http://barcamp.org) that takes place in Jena, Germany.
+The [eCommerceCamp](http://www.ecommerce-camp.de) is an annual [BarCamp](http://barcamp.org) that takes place every March in Jena, Germany.
 A lot of online shopping magic started in Jena and still happens there today.
 As always, the highly affordable tickets for the unconference were sold out upfront and around 300 participants from near and far were expected.
 The orga team from [tritum](http://www.tritum.de) and [marmalade](http://www.marmalade.de) did a terrific job by creating an inspiring environment, which let everyone look forward to up-to-date topics about shop systems, productivity habits, email marketing, new technologies, customer satisfaction and team collaboration or even juggling with circus balls.

 ## The participants